 Turn to page 147 in your August Vogue.

-For some unknown reason no credit given to Parisbreakfasts, Carol Gillott or BEAR?
+No credit was given to Parisbreakfasts, Carol Gillott or Bear 🐻

-For some unknown reason no credit given to Parisbreakfasts, Carol Gillott or BEAR?
+No credit was given to Parisbreakfasts, Carol Gillott or Bear 🐻

 Of macarons